 Experience: Imagine Cruises

-More than 30,000 whales – mainly those acrobatic humpbacks but also the occasional southern right, minke, and blue whale – will migrate past Sydney’s rugged cliffs this season, the biggest mass migration in the world.
-So many, in fact, that most whale watching operators will let you cruise again for free if you dont spot any whales whilst you're out with them.
+More than 30,000 whales – mainly those acrobatic humpbacks but also the occasional southern right, minke, and blue whale – will migrate past Sydney’s rugged cliffs each season, the biggest mass migration in the world.

-The bonus of a Sydney whale watching cruise are those epic views of Sydney Harbour you'll be treated to before cruising out to sea for an unforgettable morning or afternoon spotting whales.
+The true value of a Sydney whale watching cruise is those epic views of Sydney Harbour you'll be treated to before cruising out to sea for an unforgettable morning or afternoon spotting whales.
+Once bobbing on the open sea beyond Sydney Harbour, either by experience, vibrations or a difference in currents, the animals seem to know they're near a city and often linger a bit to show off.
+They certainly know you're there to see them, at the very least.

 Stay: one of the great-value YHAs around Sydney

 But a pod of killer whales?
-That was always going to make a splash when marine scientists made the discovery only three years ago, in Bremer Bay canyon east of Albany.
+That was always going to make a splash when marine scientists made the discovery in recent years, in Bremer Bay canyon east of Albany.

 The seaside town is a former whaling port, but the hunters’ harpoons have long been traded for travellers’ long-lens cameras, and the old whaling station has been converted into a world-class museum.